Curtis Hanson: 1970 to 1982: early writing and directing efforts

-1983 to 1994: rise to prominence and breakthrough
+1982 to 1994: rise to prominence and breakthrough

-In 1983, Hanson directed Losin' It, a comedy starring Tom Cruise, about young teenagers going to Mexico to visit a brothel.
+In 1982, Hanson directed Losin' It, a teen-comedy starring Tom Cruise, about teenagers going to Tijuana to visit a brothel.
+Hanson explains that it was "not a happy experience.
+A picture I'm proud of the work we all did, but it was again taken away, retitled, re-edited and music was stuck in I didn't like."
 The film received negative reviews from critics.
 It has an 18% score on Rotten Tomatoes based on 11 reviews.
-It opened in 180 theatres in New York and Los Angeles opening w $437,257 for the weekend it grossed domestically $1,246,141.
+It opened in 180 theaters in New York and Los Angeles, opening with $437,257 for the weekend; it grossed $1,246,141 domestically.

 That same year he was credited among the writers of Carroll Ballard's Never Cry Wolf.
 The review aggregation website Rotten Tomatoes gives the film a score of 100% based on reviews from eighteen critics, with an average rating of 7.7 out of 10.
 The film grossed in the US $27,668,764.

 In 1986, Hanson directed the made-for-television crime drama film The Children of Times Square.

 In 1987, Hanson directed The Bedroom Window starring Steve Guttenberg, Isabelle Huppert, and Elizabeth McGovern.
-The film came about, when he read the novel The Witness by Anne Holden and tried to get the film rights.
+The film came about, while Hanson was only offered teen-comedies after Losin' It and wanted to accomplish something like The Silent Partners.
+He explains that, when he read the novel The Witness by Anne Holden and tried to get the film rights.
 Already bought by Paramount, Hanson made a deal with them.
 Hanson says McGovern was his "only choice" for the part of Denise.
 Hanson decided to cast French actress Huppert for a part of an American character, who felt she added sophistication to the role.
 Hanson says Guttenberg was not his first choice for the lead but rather a suggestion by producer Dino De Laurentiis, due to his popularity in comedies.
 Hanson agreed to cast Guttenberg, when he saw the actor's enthusiasm, and his eagerness to escape typecast.
 Upon its original release, the film received mixed reviews from other film critics.
 As of April 2021, the film holds a 70% rating on Rotten Tomatoes with the consensus: "A likable cast and mostly solid story..."
+Of the film Hanson concluded "that was the one where my writing and directing finally merged."